- Excellent recovery statistics accuracy

 The outer-square, inner-circle design gives the ring an exclusive yet minimalistic look, while also ensuring maximum comfort.
 Weighing only between 3 and 5 grams depending on the size, you hardly notice you’re wearing it.
 It’s discreet, comfortable, and looks nice on the finger, making it a perfect everyday companion.
 On your hand, it looks like a modern piece of jewellery.

 Before the ring itself is shipped, you receive a complimentary sizing kit, allowing you to determine the appropriate fit from nine different options (ring sizes 6-14).
 This means when purchasing, your only real decision is the colour.
 A perfectly fitting ring not only ensures better comfort but also leads to more accurate tracking.
-So make sure you choose the correct size.

 The good thing is, the ring can be worn on any finger of your right or left hand.
 So if the size is slightly off, you can opt to wear it on a different finger or hand.
+It takes a bit of the pressure off deciding on a perfect fit.

-I wish there was some sort of mark on the device, which would let you know with a glance whether the ring is positioned correctly.
+Having said that, I wish there was some sort of mark on the device, which would let you know with a glance whether the ring is positioned correctly.
 The company says there’s a slight concave at the top that can be used to position the top and bottom.
 They have adopted a tactile positioning method instead of a visual one.

 It is advisable to wear the ring on the hand that is not dominant.
-This minimizes hand movements that could potentially lead to an exaggerated step count.
+This minimizemovements that could potentially lead to an exaggerated step count.
 The placement of the ring on the finger presents certain challenges in tracking some metrics, with step count being one of them.
 This is an inherent limitation because there is greater flexibility of hand movements as compared to the wrist movements when wearing a smartwatch.

 Under the Hood